michaelr/my-dev-templates/README.md

 See https://determinate.systems/posts/nix-direnv

-Note: this is for my own personal use.
+Note: this is for my own personal use but feel free to steal from it.

 ## Usage